-- 1 About the period of staying in sharhouses
+- 1 Looking for a short-term apartment? – about the period of stay in sharehouse

-- 1.1 Why are there no short stay apartment (2weeks, fortnightly) in Japan where you can live by the week?
+- 1.1 Why are there no short-stay apartments (2weeks, fortnightly) in Japan where you can live by the week?

 - 1.2 So, what is the minimum length of stay for a typical stay in a shared house?